awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 **AWS License Manager**
 AWS License Manager allows you to create and apply license configurations from an account license configuration store\.
 For each AMI, you can use Image Builder to attach to a preexisting license configuration that your AWS account has access to as part of the Image Builder workflow\.
 License configurations can be applied only to AMIs\.
 Image Builder can use only preexisting license configurations and cannot directly create or modify license configurations\.
 License Manager settings will not replicate across AWS Regions that must be enabled in your account, for example, between the `ap-east-1` \(Asia Pacific: Hong Kong\) and the `me-south-1` \(Middle East: Bahrain\) Regions\.

+**AWS Organizations**
+AWS Organizations allows you to apply Service Control Policies \(SCP\) on accounts in your organization\.
+You can create, manage, enable, and disable individual policies\.
+Similar to all other AWS artifacts and services, Image Builder honors the policies defined in AWS Organizations\.
+AWS provides template SCPs for common scenarios, such as enforcing constraints on member accounts to launch instances with only approved AMIs\.

+**Amazon Inspector**
+Image Builder uses Amazon Inspector as the default vulnerability scanning agent to establish security baselines for Amazon Linux 2, Windows Server 2012, and Windows Server 2016\.
+For more information, see [What is Amazon Inspector?](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html)

 **Amazon EC2 Systems Manager \(SSM\) Automation**
 An Amazon EC2 Systems Manager automation document defines the actions that Amazon EC2 Systems Manager performs on your managed instances and AWS resources\.
 SSM documents use JSON or YAML and include steps and parameters that you specify\.
 The steps you specify run in sequential order\.
 Automation documents are Amazon EC2 Systems Manager documents of type Automation, as opposed to Command and Policy documents\.
 For more information, see [Amazon EC2 Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html)\.

+**AWS Resource Access Manager**
+AWS Resource Access Manager \(AWS RAM\) lets you share your resources with any AWS account or through AWS Organizations\.
+If you have multiple AWS accounts, you can create resources centrally and use AWS RAM to share those resources with other accounts\.
+EC2 Image Builder allows sharing for the following resources: components, images, and image recipes\.
+For more information about AWS RAM, see the [AWS Resource Access Manager User Guide](https://docs.aws.amazon.com/ram/latest/userguide/what-is.html)\.
+For information about sharing Image Builder resources, see [Share EC2 Image Builder resources](manage-shared-resources.md)\.

 **Amazon CloudWatch Logs**
 You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon EC2 instances, AWS CloudTrail, Amazon Route 53, and other sources\.

 **Amazon Elastic Container Registry \(Amazon ECR\)**
 Amazon ECR is a managed AWS container image registry service that is secure, scalable, and reliable\.
 Container images you create with Image Builder are stored in Amazon ECR in your default Region, and in any Regions where you distribute the container image\.
 For more information about Amazon ECR, see the [Amazon Elastic Container Registry User Guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/)\.